fenago/spark-dev3600/Lab3/Lab_3.md

 <h4><span style="color:red;">Lesson 3 Answer Key</span></h4>

-Answers can be found in the files which are already opened in jupyertLab editor.
+Answers can be found in the files which are already present in the lab folder.
 Copy and paste the solution in the terminal(s) running spark-shell(Scala) or pyspark(Python).